 DIRECTIONS / ZUBEREITUNG

-2. Grease a loaf pan and set aside.
-Place the dough on a floured surface and knead with your hands for 2-3 minutes.
-Divide in 3 equal pieces, form long rolls and braid.
-Place in the prepared pan, cover and let rise for another 50-60 minutes.
+2. Grease a large loaf tin* and set aside.
+Place the dough on a floured surface and knead it shortly with your hands to release some air.
+Divide into three equal pieces, shape them into long logs and braid them.
+Place the braided loaf in the prepared baking tin, cover it and let it rise for another 50-60 minutes.

-3. Preheat the oven to 300°F (150°C).
-Brush the loaf with the egg yolk and sprinkle with coarse sugar.
-Bake for 35-40 minutes – if the top gets too dark, cover with some aluminum foil.
-Remove the brioche from the oven and let cool down completely on a wire rack.
+3. Preheat the oven to 150°C (300°F).
+Brush the loaf with the egg yolk and sprinkle with some pearl sugar.
+Bake the brioche for 35-40 minutes.
+If the top gets too dark, cover it with some aluminum foil and continue baking.
+Remove the brioche from the oven and let it cool down completely on a wire rack.

-2. Eine Kastenform einfetten und zur Seite stellen.
-Den Teig auf einer bemehlten Fläche noch einmal für 2-3 Minuten durchkneten und dann in drei gleiche Portionen aufteilen.
+2. Eine große Kastenform* einfetten und zur Seite stellen.
+Den Teig auf einer bemehlten Fläche noch einmal kurz durchkneten und dann in drei gleiche Portionen aufteilen.
 Diese Teigportionen in lange Stränge formen und dann zu einem Zopf flechten.
 Diesen Zopf in die vorbereitete Kastenform legen, abdecken und weitere 50-60 Minuten gehen lassen.

 Here is a version of the recipe you can print easily.